yusuk6185/Omniglot_Siamese_Network/README.md

 ## Test Design
 In order to test the performance of the Siamese network model generated, three experiments for two different losses, contrastive loss and triplet loss, are conducted.
-The three experiments used different pairs as input of the model:
+The three experiments used different pairs as input of the model:<br/>
-● First experiment used the pairs from the set of glyphs from the ‘train’ split.
+● First experiment used the pairs from the set of glyphs from the ‘train’ split.<br/>
-● Second experiment used the pairs from the set of glyphs from both ‘train’ and ‘test’ splits.
+● Second experiment used the pairs from the set of glyphs from both ‘train’ and ‘test’ splits.<br/>
-● Third experiment used the pairs from the set of glyphs from the ‘test’ split.
+● Third experiment used the pairs from the set of glyphs from the ‘test’ split.<br/>

 On the other hand, model training is performed using only ‘train’ split.
 Each experiment followed the performance evaluation method to observe the calculated losses and accuracies of training and validation.
 Also, a callback function is applied to avoid